-- option to avail a life insurance cover, though this is not a bundled offering along with the loan products. - The Bank works with 4 Credit Information Companies (CICs) and ensures 100% application screening through the bureaus using their comprehensive credit reports. - The Bank also undertakes independent surveys and analysis to identify negative areas/No- go areas based on historical events.
+- Life insurance cover is mandatory for all the borrowers availing of the Bank's microfinance loans.
+Housing, two-wheeler, and gold loans are provided with an option to avail a life insurance cover, though this is not a bundled offering along with the loan products. - The Bank works with 4 Credit Information Companies (CICs) and ensures 100% application screening through the bureaus using their comprehensive credit reports. - The Bank also undertakes independent surveys and analysis to identify negative areas/Nogo areas based on historical events.
 These surveys enable the Bank to discourage increasing business from these areas as identified above. - The Bank has also set borrower wise limits in compliance to RBI mandated exposure norms and also mitigate any concentration risks building in the portfolio. - A negative list/negative area profile is maintained at a branch level to avoid exposure to those categories.

-9. Table DF-7: Securitisation Exposures: Disclosure for Standardised Approach
+9. Table DF-7: Securitisation Exposures: Disclosure for Standardised Approach 9.1.

-9.1.
 Qualitative Disclosure